daattali/ddpcr/README.md

     real signal of interest is in the non-empty droplets, and empty droplets can be regarded as noise.
--   **Calculating template concentration** - after knowing how many empty droplets are in each well, the template concentration in each well can be calculated.
+-   **Calculating template concentration** - after knowing how many empty droplets are in each well, the template concentration (copies per microlitre) in each well can be calculated.
 -   **Gating droplets** - if your experiment matches some criteria (more on that soon), then automatic gating can take place; otherwise, you can gate the data with custom thresholds just like on QuantaSoft.